 The Point Master is a fast & efficient device for applying most types of mortar & floor tile grout directly to the joint.
 The nozzle is made from hard wearing stainless steel & will tolerate limited adjustment to suit different joint widths.

-If you would like to open and print our instruction sheet click the box belowInstruction sheet
+If you would like to download and print our paper instruction sheet click the box belowPrint or download instructions

 Thorough mixing is essential & is best achieved with a cement mixer.
 However, vigorous hand mixing can achieve equally good results.

-Be aware of using wet sand - you may not need to add as much water as you think (See "Common Mistakes" Below).
+Also be aware of using wet sand - you may not need to add as much water as you think (see "common mistakes" below).

 Mix the sand & cement together in a cement mixer or suitable mixing vessel such as a barrow or bucket.